simran1802/PriPy/README.md

 # Project PriPy

-A RaspberryPi client to download attachments and print whenever a new email with attachments comes into the inbox
+A RaspberryPi client to download attachments and prints whenever a new email with attachments comes into an inbox.
+It is used to fetch an email from account.

 ## Instructions to run this script
 - If you're using a Google Account with 2FA, you'll get an error authenticating.